HarrySolsem/MyCVRepository/resume.md

 ### Engineering Manager, Neonomics AS, Oslo 2021.08 - 2023.03
 _Neonomics is a software house delivering payment products based on psd 2 - directive._
-Department manager with 11 software engineers, distributed into two interdisciplinary product teams utilizing agile methodology.
+Department manager with eleven software engineers, distributed into two interdisciplinary product teams utilizing agile methodology.
 I had tasks in resource-scaling, recruitment, create and maintain an environment where engineers thrive and develop them according to the strategy of the company.
 I had the technical responsibility for all services and products belonging to the payment domain.
 I was a part of the leadership-team in the tech-